kundajelab/atac_dnase_pipelines/bds/README.md

 ### How to deal with BDS pipeline errors?

 ```
 1) Take a look at HTML report (which contains all STDERR/STDOUT for all jobs in the pipeline).
-It tells you everything about its jobs.
+It tells you everything about all jobs.
 Find out which step is errorneous.
+Carefully look at messages (STDERR and STDOUT).

 2) Correct errors.
    2-1) Lack of memory: increase memory for all jobs (e.g. add -mem 20G) or a specific problematic job (e.g. add -mem_macs2 20G).